PatrickLerner/escrit/README.md

 - `3` mark word as Learning (encountered it a few times, roughly know it)
 - `4` mark word as Retained (seen it often, think I know it well)
 - `5` mark word as Known (I don't even think about it)
-- `t` open google translate for a word
+- `t` open google translate for a word. `T` to translate a sentence.
+- `y` reads the word. `Y` reads the sentence.
+(TTS support will depend on your system, see rust's tts crate)
 - `e` add a note/definition to a word.
 When editing press `enter` to save, and `escape` to abort
 - `q` to quit application